-Located only 40km outside of Auckland City there is no excuse not to escape to the fresh air and relaxation Piha Beach has to offer, because let’s be honest there’s nothing quite like leaving the city in order to head directly to a beach.
+Located only 40km outside of Auckland City there is no excuse not to escape to the fresh air and relaxation that Piha Beach has to offer.
+Because let’s be honest there’s nothing quite like leaving the city in order to head directly to a beach.

-Famous for being the surf spot of New Zealand, the unforgiving currents of the pacific ocean ensure that swimming and surfing can often be a little dangerous, so the lifeguards at the beach are serious when they ask you to swim between the flags!
+Famous for being the surf spot of New Zealand, the unforgiving currents of the pacific ocean ensure that swimming and surfing can often be a little dangerous.
+The lifeguards at the beach are serious when they ask you to swim between the flags!
 However, Piha Beach can offer much more than surf alone.

 KiteKite Falls & Waitakere Ranges

 When arriving in the area, instead of heading directly to the beach take some time to head inland slightly for a leisurely walk into the Waitakere ranges, notably the Kitekite track.
 This walk takes around twenty minutes through a vibrant range of native plants and trees until you reach the Kitekite falls, an impressive, hidden away three tier waterfall.
 The trees shelter you from the wind and even though the water is freezing it is worth forcing yourself in as the sun warms you the moment you get out and you are then ready to hit the black sand beach.

 Lion Rock at Piha Beach

 The black sand beach is impressive in itself and regardless of the wind the sand will most definitely warm your feet.
 A perfect place for soaking up some vitamin D overlooked by the spectacular Lion Rock.
 Walking up Lion rock is not as daunting as it looks from down on the beach.
 The steps will take you roughly 15 minutes and depending upon the time of year you can either go straight to the top or to a level near to the top.
 Either way you get spectacular views of Piha beach.
 Please don’t be stupid, people have been seriously injured by not adhering to the rules in place.